biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 # Hardware and Software Requirement

-It is strongly recommended that you have a computer with **Linux 18.04** operating system and a **Nvidia GPU** that supports CUDA with more than 8 GB of VRAM.
+It is strongly recommended that you have a computer with **Linux 18.04** operating system and a **Nvidia GPU** that supports CUDA with **more than 8 GB of VRAM**.
 They are necessary for the reinforcement learning project.

 For in-person students, if you are not able to meet this requirement, you may use the computer we provide in the lab.
 Two students form a group and share one computer.
 A total of four computers are available in the lab.